 Bombay Aloo (Bombay Potatoes) is a popular North Indian side dish.
 Now how did it get this name is a mystery - Bombay is a city in India which is now called as Mumbai.
-Maybe this version originated in Mumbai and so the name - anyways this is a delicious way to make Potatoes colourfull!
-The left overs can be mashed and used to make stuff Parathas.
+Maybe this version originated in Mumbai and so the name - anyways this is a delicious way to make Potatoes colourful!
+The left overs can be mashed and used to make stuffed Parathas.

 Potatoes peeled and cut into pieces - 500gms

 | ||Ginger grated - 1 tsp|| |

 | ||Turmeric Powder - ¼ tsp|| |

 | ||Red Onions thinly sliced - 1|| |

 | ||Chilli Powder - ½ tsp|| |